abinarystar/bubble/README.md

 - `template.properties`
 - `web.properties`

-In `native-hints` folder, files under `native-hints` will be read by `NativeImageRuntimeHintsRegistrar`.
+In `native-image` folder, files under `native-image` will be read by `NativeImageRuntimeHintsRegistrar`.

 In `velocity-templates` folder, all files will be read by `TemplateService`.